MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 ## Performance tips

-* Materialized view query filters are optimized when filtered by one of the Materialized View dimensions (aggregation by-clause).
-If you know your query pattern will often filter by some column, which can be a dimension in the materialized view, include it in the view.
+* Materialized view query filters are optimized when filtered by one of the ,materialized view group-by keys.
+If you know your query pattern will often filter by some column, which can be added as a group-by key to the materialized view aggregation, include it in the view.
 For example: For a materialized view exposing an `arg_max` by `ResourceId` that will often be filtered by `SubscriptionId`, the recommendation is as follows:

     **Do**: